AdobeDocs/commerce-merchant-services.en/help/live-search/install.md

 Getting your product data configured correctly ensures good search results for your customers.
 In this section, you enable the product listing widgets and assign categories.

-### Enable Product Listing Widgets
+### Enable Product listing widgets

-When you install [!DNL Live Search] 4.0.0+, Product Listing Widgets are enabled by default.
-When widgets are enabled, a different UI component is used for the search results page and category browse Product Listing Page.
-This UI component makes direct calls to the [Catalog Service API](https://developer.adobe.com/commerce/services/graphql/catalog-service/product-search/), which results in faster response times.
+When you install [!DNL Live Search] 4.0.0+, product listing widgets are enabled by default.
+When widgets are enabled, a different UI component is used for the search results page and the category browse product listing page.
+This UI component makes direct calls to the [Catalog Service API](https://developer.adobe.com/commerce/services/graphql/live-search/product-search/), which results in faster response times.

-If you have a [!DNL Live Search] version older than 4.0.0+, you need to manually enable the Product Listing Widget.
+If you have a [!DNL Live Search] version older than 4.0.0+, you must manually enable the Product Listing Widget.

 1. From the *Admin*, go to **[!UICONTROL Stores]** > _[!UICONTROL Settings]_ > **[!UICONTROL Configuration]**.
 1. Under **[!UICONTROL Live Search]**, select **[!UICONTROL Storefront Features]**.